-Randy believes one of the best things about tennis is any player gets to hit a lot of balls and hitting balls is fun.
+Randy always says one of the best things about tennis is any player gets to hit a lot of balls and hitting balls is fun!
 Learning how to hit all the different shots, spins, and targets, means the player will have a toolbox full of tools to use when the situation calls for it.
 To have variety in shots and playing style is a characteristic of the players that Randy coaches.

 "Tennis is a game and games are meant to be fun" ~ Randy

 Please complete the form below and we will contact you.

 You can always contact us directly at (720) 615-6845.

 The Randy Ross Tennis Center is still growing and looking for our next team-members for both on and off the court.
 If you are interested in learning more about our tennis pro and front desk positions please send resume to Randy Ross at email@example.com or call 720-615-6546.